chhavi2308-s/SDN-ARP-Project/README.md

 ## 📌 Problem Statement

-In traditional networks, Address Resolution Protocol (ARP) requests are broadcast to all hosts, causing:
+In traditional networks, Address Resolution Protocol (ARP) requests are broadcast to all hosts, causing unnecessary network flooding and inefficient bandwidth utilization.
-- Unnecessary network flooding
-- Increased bandwidth usage
-- Reduced network efficiency

-This project implements an SDN-based solution where a centralized controller intelligently handles ARP requests by learning IP-to-MAC mappings and reducing broadcast traffic.
+This project implements a Software Defined Networking (SDN) solution where a centralized controller intelligently handles ARP requests by learning IP-to-MAC mappings and reducing broadcast traffic.

 ---

 ## 🎯 Objective

 - Demonstrate controller–switch interaction using SDN
-- Implement ARP packet handling using an OpenFlow controller
+- Implement ARP handling using an OpenFlow controller
 - Design and apply match–action flow rules
-- Observe and analyze network behavior and performance
+- Observe and analyze network behavior

 ---